Solexi/Fingerprint_CAS/README.md

 # Fingerprint CAS
-This is a Fingerprint Class Attendance System made with Java
+This is a Fingerprint Class Attendance System made with Java.
+Digital-Persona SDK was utilized for the fingerprint verification.